Corks and exotic ribbons in $B^{4}$: Construction

 \section{Construction}

 Figure~\ref{c1} describes handlebody pictures of $Q$.
 Recall $Q$ can be obtained in two different ways, by carving $B^{4}$ along either one of two disks $D, D' \subset B^{4}$ bounding the knot $K$ of Figure~\ref{c1}.
 The two ribbon disks can be seen as follows: Notice that in Figure~\ref{c2} there are two handlebody pictures of $B^{4}$ with the loop $\gamma$ on their boundaries.
 Check that $\gamma$ corresponds to the knot $K$ in Figure~\ref{c1}.
 Carving the two $B^{4}$'s along the obvious disks $D$ and $D'$, which $\gamma$ bounds, in either pictures of Figure~\ref{c2} gives the two descriptions of $Q$.
 Notice that even though going from the left to right pictures of Figure~\ref{c2} is just the trivial cork twisting operation of $B^{4}$ (zero-dot exchange), it has a nontrivial affect on the disk $D$, namely it punctures it. $D$ doesn't carry over to the right picture from the left picture, so we have to find a new disk $D'$ which $\gamma$ bounds on the right.
-To do this we first fold $\gamma$ as shown in Figure~\ref{c2}, then take the obvious disks $D'$ it bounds in the right picture.
+To do this we first fold $\gamma$ as shown in Figure~\ref{c2}, so that the clasping part hugs the $2$-handle, then take the obvious disks $D'$ it bounds in the right picture of this Figure~\ref{c2}.
+Figue~\ref{c1a} shows more detailed picture of this process by shading the disks $D$ and $D'$.